 5. Sum Up Carrying Costs for Components

-Finally, sum up the carrying costs for all components to get the total inventory carrying cost for your business with this carrying cost of inventory formula:
+Finally, sum up the carrying costs for all components to get the total inventory carrying cost for your business with this inventory carrying cost formula:

 Total Inventory Carrying Cost = Sum of Carrying Costs for all Components